 2020-21 School Year

-St. Andrew’s plans to return to a full residential community and on-campus program as we begin the 2020-2021 school year.
-The St. Andrew’s reopening plan depends on the shared creativity, sacrifices, and discipline of all members of the community.
-Living in a community during a pandemic calls upon all of us to live intentionally, patiently, and generously, and we believe we have already built an ethos and spirit uniquely prepared for a healthy and successful year on campus and any challenges we might face.
+We look forward to reconvening our full residential community and on-campus program in March 2021.
+The success of our spring in-person term will depend on the shared creativity, sacrifices, and discipline of all members of the community.
+Living in a community during a pandemic calls upon all of us to live intentionally, patiently, and generously, and we believe we have already built an ethos and spirit uniquely prepared for a healthy and successful spring on campus and any challenges we might face.

-Even as we announce our program and intention to return to campus, we must recognize that our plan depends on a number of factors beyond our control.
+We must also recognize that our plan depends on a number of factors beyond our control.
 We will follow and honor guidelines and regulations set by Governor John Carney, the Delaware Department of Public Health, and the Centers for Disease Control and Prevention, as they collectively study the movement, severity, and transmission rates of COVID-19.

 Whatever the challenge or circumstance, we at St. Andrew’s are dedicated to providing an exemplary educational experience and transformational community for our students.